JAlcocerT/Linux/content/docs/Linux_&_Cloud.md/llms.md

 #### Which LLMs are Trending now?

-You can always check the leaderboards:
+You can always check the LLM's Leaderboards:

 * <https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard>
 * With **ELO** Rating: <https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard>